solemnsky/solemnsky/docs/manual/engine.md

  explicitly formed (constructed by the user), while other entities such as `sky::Sky` form deltas automatically with `Delta captureDelta()`.
 This decision is made per-case.

-{Des,S}erialization is accomplished through cereal.
+{Des,S}erialization of the Init and Delta types is accomplished through cereal.

-`src/util/telegraph.h` is a small wrapper around enet, defined in the `tg` namespace; all networking happens through it.
+`src/util/telegraph.h` is a small wrapper around enet, defined in the `tg` namespace; all networking happens through its `Host` / `Telegraph` abstraction.

 ### Invariant Protection in Packets